Taixi (embryonic breathing): Tang Theory of Internal Breaths

 The Taixi jingwei lun beginning echoes the opening lines of the Taixi jing zhu.
 "Generally speaking, the womb is formed from within the qi.
 The qi is produced from the breathing of the womb.
 The womb gets completed from within the qi.
 This is glossed as, "If the qi is pure, it will congeal and bind together.
-If the qi is turbid, it will scatter and exit". (tr.
-Eskildsen 2015: 264).
+If the qi is turbid, it will scatter and exit".
 Thus, whether the qi will either stay inside to form a womb or exit the body, is contingent upon the purity or turbidity of the qi itself, which the text does not explain.